iyobo/amala/README.md

 ### @Ctx()
 Injects the whole koa context.
 For a more descriptive endpoint handler/action, avoid doing this if you can.
 Opt for more specific injections.

+# Upcoming Features
+- Support for Open API 3
+    - Koa-TS-Controllers will soon be able to generate Open API 3 spec files (JSON) based on your controller definitions.